ga-wdi-boston/rails-paperclip/README.md

 #### Your Turn :: Paperclip

-You're going to work in pairs to build an CRUD app for songs.
-Follow the recipe above, and do your best!
+In your groups, add Paperclip to the IMDB clone from earlier today - make it so that you can attach Posters to Movies, or Headshots to People.

 ### Paperclip with S3
 Our locally-hosted application is, as you've just seen, fully capable of accepting file uploads and managing them.
-So when we host to Heroku, that should work too, right?
+So when we deploy to Heroku, that should work too, right?

 Wrong.

-Although Heroku's system will swear up and down that it can handle image upload like this, and give you signals that it's doing the right thing, _it isn't_.
-So when we deploy our apps, we need to find an alternative storage solution.
+As was explained in the previous lesson, Heroku provides an ephemeral filesystem, so any files that we try to create or add to Heroku while it's running will _not be added_.
+If we want image upload to work when we deploy our apps, we need to find an alternative storage solution.

 One of the more common solutions is Amazon's Simple Storage Service (S3).
 With only a few modifications, we can configure our app so that it's always storing things to Amazon instead of storing them locally.